I'm passionate about helping entrepreneurial leaders, consultants, coaches and creatives

-Taking her signature NY Brand Lab on the road around the USA, Latin America and Australia, the workshops are designed for both entrepreneurs as well as for the corporate arena.
+The NY Brand Lab Taking her signature workshop on the road around the USA, Latin America and Australia, they're designed for both entrepreneurs as well as for the corporate arena.
 Recent corporate gigs have included Viacom (New York), Comcast Cable (Philadelphia), Time Warner Cable (Los Angeles), ABC Innovation (Sydney) and AMP (Sydney)

-She consults and advises professionals and CEOs how to tell their brand story so it resonates deeply and hits home.
-It takes courage and a willingness to be transparent and bring more meaning, purpose and energy back to the table.
+Advisor and Branding Coach Working with entrepreneurs, innovators CEOs, she helps them tell their own brand story so it resonates deeply and hits home.
+It's really about bringing more meaning, purpose and energy back to the table.
 BTW your brand is just a feeling others have about who you are and what you do.

-Van speaks at national conferences, associations and innovation labs on topics around why one brand nails it (and others fail) at the Women Presidents' Organization (New York), Nestle Nespresso Global Brand Community Workshop (Lausanne, Switzerland), The Australian Institute of Management/AIM (Sydney), American University’s MBA Program (Washington, DC), The Australian Human Resources Institute Conference AHRI (Melbourne), International Business Women’s Association (Mexico City), National Association of Female Executives (NAFE), Women’s Leadership Summit (New York City) and many more.
+Speaker Invited to speak at national conferences, associations and innovation labs, her specialty is around why one brand nails it (and others fail: The Women Presidents' Organization (New York), Nestle Nespresso Global Brand Community Workshop (Lausanne, Switzerland), The Australian Institute of Management/AIM (Sydney), American University’s MBA Program (Washington, DC), The Australian Human Resources Institute Conference AHRI (Melbourne), International Business Women’s Association (Mexico City), National Association of Female Executives (NAFE), Women’s Leadership Summit (New York City) and many more.

-For four years, Van hosted her radio show NY Brand Lab Radio.
-Every Wednesday morning at 10am EST sharp, she interviewed thought leaders, CEOs, creative thinkers and design gurus —daring them to share their best-kept branding secrets.
+The NY Brand Lab Radio.
+Every Wednesday morning at 10am EST sharp, she interviewed creative thought leaders like Simon Sinek, Dorie Clark and Brian Collins —daring them to share their best-kept branding secrets.